We primarily focus on:

 The foreign policy of Pakistan sets out in the way it interacts with foreign nations and to determine its standard of interactions for its organizations, corporations and individual citizens.
 Backed by the semi-agricultural and semi-industrialized economy.The state foreign policy includes defining the national interest

 In 1949 after gaining independence from the UK, Pakistan still had close ties with the country.
-The Prime Minister Liaquat Ali Khan also paid a historical and friendly state visit to the USA, and held meetings with President Harry Truman and the American military officials for the purpose of the military aid in 1951
+The Prime Minister Liaquat Ali Khan also paid a historical and friendly state visit to the USA,and held meetings with President Harry Truman and the American military officials for the purpose of the military aid.

 Culture of Pakistan comprises numerous ethnic groups: the Punjabis, Potwaris, Kashmiris, Sindhis in east, Muhajirs, Makrani in the south; Baloch, Hazaras and Pashtuns in the west; and the Dards, Wakhi, Baltis, Shinaki and Burusho communities in the north.
 The culture of these Pakistani ethnic groups have been greatly influenced.